mars-planet/mars_city/servers/habitat_monitor/doc/sad.rst

 Basic Course
 ~~~~~~~~~~~~
 #.
 The user requests the GUI to add a new Device.
 #.
-The :term:`GUI` asks the user for the device address on the network.
+The :term:`GUI` asks the user for the internal Tango Device address.
 #.
 The user responds with the device address.
 #.
 The :term:`GUI` queries the device for attributes.
 #.
 The device returns the required attributes.